charlesbrandt/public/code/version_control/git.md

 ## Credentials

+If you want to see
+    - what repo something pushes back to
-To see the configured id for a given local repo:
+    - the configured id for a given local repo

+Use

     git config --list --show-origin